cosmicrafts/cosmicrafts.com/src/assets/markdown/en/governance.md

 In the Cosmicrafts DAO, **you hold the reins**.
 We’ve designed governance to put the community at the center, giving everyone with Spiral tokens a real say in how the franchise grows.
 Built on the Internet Computer’s **Service Nervous System (SNS)**, the DAO uses fairness, transparency, and community-driven decision-making to ensure Cosmicrafts stays true to its vision.

+- **SNS and DAO Integration**:
+  - The DAO is built using ICP's native [SNS (Service Nervous System)](https://internetcomputer.org/docs/current/developer-docs/daos/sns/overview), maintained by the [DFINITY Foundation](https://dfinity.org/), with secure governance and treasury management.

 ---

 ## Core Principles within the SNS Framework